firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ``xclbin``
 """""""""""""""

-This represents a path to a bitstream (FPGA Image) used by this hardware configuration.
+Indicates where the bitstream (FPGA Image) is located, may be one of:
-This path must be local to the run farm host that the simulation runs on.
+  * A Uniform Resource Identifier (URI), (see :ref:`uri-path-support` for details)
-Only used in Vitis FireSim configurations (an ``agfi`` key/value cannot exist with this key/value in the same recipe)
+  * A filesystem path available to the manager.
+Local paths are relative to the `deploy` folder.

 ``deploy_triplet_override``
 """""""""""""""""""""""""""""